BiznesBear/UghLang/README.md

 # UghLang
-Created in C# for educational purpose interpeted programing language.
-The side-purpose of this project is to show the real power of simplicity.
+Created in C# interpreted programing language created for educational purpose and to show the power of simplicity.

 # Mini documentation
 This section is dedicated to the basic functions of the ugh language.